XP-NETWORK/documentation/docs/Multibridge2.0/faq.md

   </div>
 </details>

-## At what stage of development is XP.network Now?
+## At what stage of development is XP.NETWORK Now?

 <details>
   <summary>Answer</summary>